stdwal/stdwal.github.io/source/_posts/the-most-merciful.md

 We lost, we failed, we broken, we fell down.

-But we hope, we recover, we rise, we march on.
+But we hope, we revive, we rise, we march on.

 We don't need to be great, don't need to shine like stars, and we can't always.